Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/TheFileSystem.md

 ### Command line *is* a file explorer

 Command-based navigation and exploration.

+ - explore/navigate
    - ls (list: view surroundings)
    - cd (change directory: navigation)
+   - pwd (print working directory)
  - manipulate files/directories
    - mkdir (make directory)
    - rmdir (remove empty directory)
    - mv (move or rename a file or directory)
    - rm (permanently delete a file)
+   - cp (copy a file to a new location or new name)

+### cd-ls-cd-ls-etc

+Learn the habit of moving (cd) and looking around (ls).